 The first difference between the PBR and the patent system is related to the object of protection.
 While the PBR system covers new plant varieties defined by specific phenotypical characteristics that are expressed as the result of a given genotype, the patent system covers inventions in all fields of technology abstract teachings.
-Consequently, Article 53(b) European Patent Convention, for example, excluded plant varieties as such from patent protection (see WÜRTENBERGER, Patentability of Plants and Animals exclusively obtained by Essentially Biological Processes, here).
+Consequently, Article 53(b) European Patent Convention (here), for example, excluded plant varieties as such from patent protection (see WÜRTENBERGER, Patentability of Plants and Animals exclusively obtained by Essentially Biological Processes, here).

 However, as modern techniques (‘SMART Breeding’), where chemical or physical— or, in any case, nonbiological — nowadays play an increasing role for the breeding of new varieties, the differentiation of biological plant variety protection and technical patent protection have become significantly less important.
 Thus, the question of the relationship between plant variety and patent protection is more relevant than ever and has practical legal implications as the requirements for obtaining plant variety protection are less strict.
-In turn, the scope of plant variety right protection is more restricted than that of a patent, as far as its exclusiveness is concerned.

-The patent requires a technical instruction (i.e. teaching), whereby the invention has to be new, involve an inventive step, and has to be susceptible to industrial application (see Art.
+The patent requires a technical instruction (i.e. teaching), whereby the invention has to be new, involve an inventive step, and has to be susceptible to industrial application (see here Art.
 27 TRIPS).
 On the other hand, the requirements for the grant of a plant variety right – distinctness, uniformity, and stability, are less demanding and easier to determine.
 This results in a relatively narrow scope of protection of a plant variety right: it does not generally extend to all products (particularly not to those for consumption or use), but only to the propagation material of the protected variety and material directly obtained from unauthorized propagation material.